 Having “Price Security” means controlling what you pay for your electricity.
-They amount you spend on electricity depends a lot on how much electricity you use.
-It also depends on the price you pay for every kilowatt-hour (kWh).
-The price of electricity is linked directly to the price of the fuels burned to produce electricity.
-If you depend 100% on the electric utility for your electricity needs, you have no price security.
-Your electricity bill will increase as the price per kWh increases.
+The amount you spend on electricity depends on how much you use and the cost per kilowatt-hour (kWh).
+The price of electricity is driven by the costs to produce that electricity.
+If you depend 100% on the electric utility for your electricity your electricity bill increases as the price per kWh increases.

-In our payback analyses, we assume that the price of electricity will increase by 3.0% per year.
-Most energy experts agree that this is a conservative estimate; electricity rates will increase at a much faster rate.
-In the past 10 years, prices have gone up about 5% per year.
+In our payback analyses, we estimate electricity costs increasing about 3.0% per year.
+Many energy experts agree that this is a conservative estimate; over the last 10 years, electricity costs have gone up about 5% per year.

 With Rhode Island having one of the highest costs of electricity in the US, producing your electricity using the abundant and free power of the sun is a powerful investment for you and gives you ongoing energy price security, and stability.